srccircumflex/syntax-parser-prototype/README.md

 ## Change Log

+### 3.0a3 — fix type hint
+- 3.0a3 fixes a type hint error in `Phrase.tokenize()`

 ### 3.0a2 — security update

-- 3.0a2 closes a gap in the protection against infinite loops.
+- 3.0a2 closes a gap in the protection against infinite loops
 > With the configuration of the extended feature `ForwardTo` to an `EndToken`, the parser would not have recognized if it did not advance.